The Smith normal form of the Q-walk matrix of the Dynkin graph $A_n$: Introduction

+Let $G$ be a simple graph with vertex set $\left\{ 1,...,n \right\}$ and let $A$ be the adjacency matrix of $G$.
+The \emph{adjacency walk matrix} of $G$ is

 where $e_n$ is the all-ones vector of demension $n$.
+It is also called the walk matrix of $G$, denoted by $W_A(G)$.
+Note that the $(i,j)$-entry of the walk matrix $W_A(G)$ counts the number of walks in $G$ of length $j-1$ from the vertex $i$.
 In \cite{ref13}, Wang, Wang and Guo gave a formula for the rank of the walk matrix of Dynkin graph $D_n$ for $n\geq 4$.
 Moreover, they provided the Smith normal form of the walk matrix of the Dynkin graph $D_n$ for the case $n\not\equiv 0 (\text{mod}\;4)$.
 Later in \cite{ref14}, they gave the Smith normal form of the walk matrix of the Dynkin graph $D_n$ for the case $n\equiv 0 (\text{mod}\;4)$.
 In \cite{ref3}, S. Moon and S. Park have provided formulas for the rank and the Smith normal form of the walk matrix of the extended Dynkin graph $\widetilde{D}_n$.
 Recently, the Smith normal form of the walk matrix of the Dynkin graph $A_n$ was given in \cite{ref2}.
 Dynkin graphs and extended Dynkin graphs are widely used in the study of simple Lie algebras in Lie theory \cite{ref4,ref5}, the classifications of representation-finite hereditary algebras in representation theory \cite{ref6,ref7} and spectral theory \cite{ref8,ref9}.

 Let $G$ be a simple graph with vertex set $\left\{ 1,...,n \right\}$.
 The \emph{signless Laplacian matrix} of $G$, denoted by $Q(G)$, is $A(G)+D(G)$, where $A(G)$ is the the adjacency matrix of $G$ and $D(G)$ is the the degree diagonal matrix of $G$ (see \cite{ref1}).
 The \emph{signless Laplacian matrix} (or \emph{$Q$-walk matrix}) of $G$, denoted by $W_Q\left( G \right) $, is naturally defined by